bhavika32-hub/Hospital/README.md

 - Extended Stay patients form the second-largest hospitalization segment.
 - Critical Long-Stay patients remain limited in count but require significant hospital resources.
 - ICU contributes disproportionately to prolonged hospitalization cases.
+- Approximately 50% of High-Risk patients belong to the Extended Stay category.
+- Only 17% of Medium-Risk patients belong to the Extended Stay category.
+- Around 56% of Medium-Risk patients fall under the Normal Stay category.
 - A relatively small group of patients accounts for a large share of hospital occupancy.

 ---